NilavPatel/np-ui-data-grid-package/projects/np-ui-data-grid/README.md

     Default value is false, if this option is set to true, then in **onLoadData** argument odataQuery is passed.
     Which will be used in fetching data using OData.

-22. `[allowExportToExcel]` : boolean
+22. `[allowExportToCSV]` : boolean
-    Default value is false, if this option is set to true, then in toolbar button is visible with excel file icon,
+    Default value is false, if this option is set to true, then in toolbar button is visible with CSV file icon,
     On clicking this button it will download file with all data in .csv format.
     For Client side => all data is available in file.
     For Server side => it will call to onLoadData to retrive all data, and then download file with all data.

-23. `[isShowToolBar]` : boolean
+23. `[showToolBar]` : boolean
     Default value is false, if this option is set to true, then toolbar will be visible.
-This property must be set true to utilize export to excel, show/hide filters button, column chooser, and state management.
+This property must be set true to utilize export to CSV, show/hide filters button, column chooser, and state management.

 ## Apis